sheldonucr/ucr-eecs168-lab/lab2/README.md

 Now we will add the P-implant and N-implant areas.
 When manipulating layers on top of each other sometimes it is useful to “hide” a layer, like you would do in a program like Photoshop.
 You can do hide or reveal layers in Cosmos by clicking ![fig44-2](images/fig44-2.png).

-Use the p-diff(PIMP layer) and n-diff (NIMP layer) layers with the `Create Rectangle` to cover and surround the diffusion areas.
+Use the p-diff(PIMP layer) and n-diff (NIMP layer) layers with the `Create Rectangle` to cover and surround the diffusion and body connection areas.
 It is important to note that the `PIMP` is drawn to the edge of the `NWELL` where the `NWELL` meets the `NIMP`.
 This can be seen in Fig. 45.
 The PMOS area should be covered with `PIMP` and the `NMOS` with `NIMP`, except for the body connections which have the opposite implantation.

+TIPS: There cannot be any overlap between `NIMP` and `PIMP` so be sure to zoom in and make these meet exactly.
+You can seperate these two but you will then need to ensure you leave a large enough gap between to pass DRC.
+The implant areas just need to cover the diffusion and connection areas but extra room can help you later, so it is ok if you make them large.

 ![fig45](images/fig45.png)

 _**Fig. 45.
 Drawing PIMP and NIMP layers**_

 Now we select the `PO` layer (Polysilicon) and use the `Create -> Path` tool (Fig. 46) to draw a strip of poly through both PMOS and NMOS diffusion areas.
 Make sure the poly is sticking out past the diffusion areas by at least the amount specified in the design rule manual.
 When drawing the Poly path, be sure to make sure the thickness is 0.1um to match the transistor lengths in the schematic, see figure 49 to set width/thickness for the draw path tool.
 Create a rectangle of poly in the center of the strip that would be used for the input signal, see Fig. 47.
+This strip does not have to be inside the N-tub.

 ![fig46](images/fig46.png)